 This article will tell you another method that does not use maven to download jar files but download the jar files from the maven repository directly.
 It will also tell you how to add the download jar files in your eclipse java project java build path.

-1. Download Jars From Maven Central Repository Steps.
+1. Download Jar From Maven Central Repository Steps.

-- Open a web browser and browse http://mvnrepository.com/ to goto maven central repository website.
+- Open a web browser and browse http://mvnrepository.com/ to go to the maven central repository website.

-- Input the jars maven groups, artifacts or categories name in the search box and click search button.
-Then it will list all the related library link.
+- Input the jars maven groups, artifacts, or categories name in the search box on the page top area and click the Search button.
+Then it will list all the related library links.

-- For example, we want to download the google GSON library jars in maven central repository, we just type GSON and click Search.
+- For example, if we want to download the google Gson library jar files in the maven central repository, we type Gson and click Search.

 - Click the Gson link to go to the library detail page.

 - Click the version number that you need, in this example, we click version link 2.8.5 to go to that version detail page.